ericmedvet/jnb/src/main/resources/README.md

 - `∅` is the empty string.

 The format is reasonably robust to spaces and line-breaks.
+Moreover, you can include line comments in the string describing the map, with the syntax `% comment`, to be put reasonably everywhere in the line.

 An example of a syntactically valid named parameter map is:
 ```